 We Want Your Feedback

-If you have questions or concerns about your care at any point during your stay, please call a patient advocate at (864) 512-1404 or email firstname.lastname@example.org.
+If you have questions or concerns about your care at any point during your stay, please call the Patient Experience department at (864) 512-1404 or email firstname.lastname@example.org.